 I need to start cutting the dead growth from my flowers and herbs and give the roots a chance to renew their energy.

 We followed along behind her, mimicking her soft steps, looking up into the trees, silent.
-I was in my element.

 The world can be a chaotic place.
 Electronic devices fill up the silent moments, taking away the joy of just walking down a street in peace and quiet.
 We are besieged with sounds everywhere we go.